ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-19-NLP_InterViewQuestion.md

  3. Edit Distance
 ## What is beam search?
 ![This is the beam](https://upload.wikimedia.org/wikipedia/commons/thumb/c/c9/Bending.svg/320px-Bending.svg.png) In optimization problem, any solution rely on BFS or DFS, the idea is try to exhaustively search all the possible solution.
-If the problem know the score(performance)
+If the problem know the score(performance) in half way(tree), we can set up some threshold to remove part of the tree.
+The prons is obvious that save computing/memory resource, however, it can't garentee best soulution.

 # Classifer problem
 For lot of small taks on building chatbot, the classifer problem is more common than the regression problem. (hmmm. ranking result is regression though. ...) .